dbalaouras/Beats-Pi/README.md

 Elastic Beats.
 You know, for Pi.

 ### Updates 19 May 2020
-v7.6.2 of the Beats are now live!
-Metricbeat, Filebeat, Auditbeat, and Heartbeat are available for your Pi Beating pleasure.
+v7.6.2 of the Beats will be up shortly...

 ### Updates 28 March 2020
 Added support for arm64 architecture in case you're running a 64-bit OS on your Pi.